|

 Children pay 50% if they are under 12,

 they travel free if they are under 4.
-There is a family ticket
+There is a family

-To find information and the facility to
+To find information and the facility

-buy online rail tickets in Italy, it's best to visit Rail
+to buy online rail tickets in Italy, it's best to visit Rail

-Europe for the long-established specialists
+Europe for the long-established

-to another in Italy, as well as tickets for Premier Trains and
+from one destination to another in Italy, as well as tickets

-Passes (see below).
+for Premier Trains and Passes (see below).

 Rail Europe site serves North American residents only.